dszvivian/ZeroElo/algorithms.md

 - Check the Most valuable Capture out of all the Captures & Return that move
 - Evaluate Position based on the Pieces Present

+#Algorithms according to function Name:

+    - Calculating position:
+        - can be found in: evaluate.py-->calculatePosition(board:chess.Board,color:bool)
+        - First i set the value for each piece in the Board
+        - if: color==>True-->white,false-->black
+        - Algorithm:
+            -it just iterates through all the 64 sqaures -if it is a black piece then it adds to a score varibale -int the end it returns score